Methods and Measures

 Reaction time tasks typically involve measuring the speed at which people respond to different classes of stimuli.
 In doing so, these measures indicate the strength of a person’s association (i.e., their attitude) between mental constructs in memory.
 There are several types of these measures, including but not limited to:(1) Implicit Association Tests, (2) Priming Tasks of various sorts, (3) Lexical Decision Tasks, (4) Weapons/Shooter Tasks, (5) Affect Misattribution Procedures, and (6) Visual Search Tasks.

-Below is some work from the lab that has used reaction time measures.
+Some work from the lab that has used implicit and other reaction time measures:

 For further reading see: Fazio, R., & Olson, M. (2003).
 Implicit Measures in Social Cognition Research: Their Meaning and Use.
 Annual Review of Psychology, 54, 297-327.